chef/chef-web-docs/includes_delivery_integration/includes_delivery_integration_ldap.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-You can configure |chef delivery| to access your own LDAP database.
+You can configure |delivery| to access your own LDAP database.